 Explore a nook of the Last Frontier and witness the noble black bears feasting, frolicking, or slumbering in the wild.

-In the mid-summer and early fall, when the salmon arrive to spawn, Margaret Creek (Traitor’s Cove) is host to a high concentration of black bears.
+In mid-summer and early fall, when the salmon arrive to spawn, Margaret Creek, in Traitor’s Cove, is host to a high concentration of black bears.

-- Seating up to 6 Passengers
+seating up to 6 passengers

 Check the current weather forecast in Ketchikan and pack appropriate clothing for the conditions.

 When exploring Alaska, it is important to have the correct clothing to stay warm and comfy.
-Pack clothing items that can be layered, a lightweight shirt, a sweater and a light weight jacket, allowing you to adapt to the varying temperatures.
-Lightweight rain gear, waterproof hiking shoes or sneakers will help keep you and your feet dry and cozy.
-Gloves, scarves and dry socks prevent you from getting chilled.
+Pack clothing items that can be layered, a lightweight shirt, a sweater and a lightweight jacket, allowing you to adapt to the varying temperatures.
+Lightweight rain gear, waterproof hiking shoes or sneakers help keep you and your feet dry and cozy.
+Gloves, scarves, and dry socks prevent you from getting chilled.
 Pack a hat and sunglasses.
-It’s a long four or so without eating, we suggest you bring a beverage and some snacks to get you through the day.
+We provide binoculars to enhance wildlife viewing opportunities.
+Be sure to bring your camera and rainproof jacket.